colorfield/twitter_embed/README.md

 ## Features

 - Expose Twitter widgets to Drupal with Block and FieldFormatter.
-- Covered widgets: Timeline, Button (@todo).
+- Covered widgets: Timeline, Button.

 ## Configuration

-After enabling the module, you have the following options.
+After enabling the module, you have the following options:

 ### Embed as a Block

-- Add a **Twitter timeline** or a **Twitter button** block.
+- Add a _Twitter timeline_ or a _Twitter button_ block.
 - Configuration is per block.

 ### Embed as a Field

-- Add a **Twitter embed** field on any content entity and choose a _Timeline widget_ or a _Button widget_.
+- Add a _Twitter embed_ field to any content entity.
-- Configure the display options.
+- On the 'Manage display' tab, choose between _Twitter timeline_ or _Twitter button_ format.

+The display options (theme, link color, ...) from the blocks are currently not available for field formatters.

 ## Documentation

-The options are described on
+The widget options are described on
 [Twitter Publish](https://publish.twitter.com/)
 and
 [Twitter Developer Documentation](https://dev.twitter.com/web/overview).